TeamDmod/beta-socket/README.md

 - [x] Authentication process
 - [x] Setup a stable discord gateway connection.
+- [ ] Patch application from from session live by command
 - [ ] Start sending/resiving a heartbeat

 ©copyright 2021 dmod